anvial/juju/docs/reference/hook-command/list-of-hook-commands/close-port.md

 (hook-command-close-port)=
 # `close-port`
 ## Summary
-Register a request to close a port or port range.
+Registers a request to close a port or port range.

 ## Usage
 ``` close-port [options] <port>[/<protocol>] or <from>-<to>[/<protocol>] or icmp```